Rena oil spill: Sequence of events

 Costamare Shipping, the owners of Rena, apologised to the people of Tauranga, saying they were "deeply sorry" for the "disastrous event."
 Although not legally obligated to do so, the charterer, Mediterranean Shipping Company, promised to help with the cleanup costs.

 On 14 October, it was reported that the ship's hull had cracked in half, and the bow and stern sections were held together only by internal structures and the reef.
-Calmer weather meant that preparations could be made to pump out the remainder of the ship's oil, but a change in the wind direction meant that oil was likely to spread as far east as Whakatane and Opotiki.
+Calmer weather meant that preparations could be made to pump out the remainder of the ship's oil, but a change in the wind direction meant that oil was likely to spread as far east as Whakatāne and Ōpōtiki.
 The same day the Filipino crew of the Rena left New Zealand "for their safety" after a racist backlash against Filipinos in Tauranga.

 Calm weather on 15 October allowed salvage experts to board the vessel and begin preparations to pump the remaining oil to a barge.
 Platforms were attached to the side of the ship, and pumping began on 16 October.
 By 17 October only twenty tons of oil had been removed.
 On 16 October a mine-countermeasures team aboard HMNZS Manawanui began hunting for spilled containers.

 After October, salvage efforts were focused on removing the ship's cargo before it completely broke apart.
 In January 2012, the Rena completely broke in half and the stern section slipped off of the reef and eventually sank.
 A small amount of oil and containers escaped the ship as it broke in half.
 By 23 March 2012, 649 containers of cargo had been recovered and it was thought that only a few tens of tonnes of oil still remained in the ship.